natashabowman-bah/SFDevWorkingGroupPublic/README.md

 ## Trigger Action Framework Tutorial
 https://www.apexhours.com/trigger-actions-framework/

+## Remaining Activities
+6. Mocking a method with specific parameters
+7. Mocking a method to execute code
+8. Mocking a method to throw an exception
+9. Mocking an entire instance
+10. Mocking SObjects
+11. Leveraging appConfig
+12. Queueable Apex
+13. Batchable Apex
+14. github actions

 ## Steps for Activity 5
 PreReqs: Activity 4 completed
 1. update cli to ensure you have the sf commands